ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

 Consider where `i` is being referred from within the codebase.
 In the first example, `i` is only accessed from within the `for` loop.
-But in the second example, it is a member of a struct and is accessed by any code using that struct, possibly then entire codebase!
-At a glance, it's impossible to find out the whole context of what `i` because it's so widely used.
+But in the second example, it is a member of a struct and is accessed by any code using that struct, possibly the entire codebase!
+At a glance, it's impossible to find out the context of `i` because it's so widely used.

 Remember: we want to tell the programmer reading the code something they don't know but want to know.
 Let's fix the struct.